 There is no reason to assume talent management (player scouts) in general, at least to date, have directly (objectively) considered a prospective player’s emotional intelligence as a recruit – no recruit factor.
 I suspect one reason for not doing so is related, as perhaps it should be, to the strong probability of intentional or unintentional and certainly indefensible discrimination.
 On the other hand, there is ample evidence, that collegiate and professional athletes alike, are routinely instructed (coached) on matters regarding sports law, media appearances, and actions-behaviors on and off the field of play.
 Especially today, with each being routinely monitored and distributed with keystroke speed through global social media platforms.

 ..the person who elects not to read has little or no advantage over the person who cannot read!
-(Variously attributed to Samuel Clemens, adapted by Michael D. Moberly.)
+(Variously attributed to Samuel Clemens, and adapted by Michael D. Moberly.)

 St. Louis October 12, 2017 email@example.com ‘A business Intangible Asset Blog Where Attention Span Really Matters’.